-What elevated the story from everyday political intrigue was Thorpe's arrest and trial for conspiracy to murder in 1979.
-As The Washington Post reported at the time, Liberal Party colleague Peter Bessell alleged in court that Thorpe aimed to permanently silence Scott, claiming that Thorpe said killing Scott would be “no worse than shooting a sick dog.”
-The conspiracy was allegedly co-ordinated by David Holmes, Liberal treasurer and close friend of Thorpe, who, it was alleged, funnelled money to pilot Andrew Newton.
+Thorpe was subsequently charged with conspiracy to murder.
+As The Washington Post reported at the time, Liberal Party colleague Peter Bessell alleged in court that Thorpe aimed to permanently silence Scott and said killing him would be “no worse than shooting a sick dog.”
+The conspiracy was allegedly co-ordinated by David Holmes, Liberal treasurer and close friend of Thorpe, who funnelled money to Andrew Newton.

 Alongside Grant and Whishaw in the central roles, the TV adaptation also stars Monica Dolan as Thorpe’s wife Marion, Alex Jennings as political and prosecution witness Bessell, and Jonathan Hyde as Thorpe’s solicitor, David Napley.
 Coincidentally, the series is also something of a Doctor Who reunion: it’s written by NuWho showrunner Russell T Davies, and also stars alumni Eve Myles and Adrian Scarborough.